alisi1989/RFMIX2-Pipeline-to-plot/README.md

-In this guide, we present a method for plotting the outputs of RFmix version 2.
-The process begins with a Pipeline.txt file and follows these steps:

 Author: Alessandro Lisi, Michael Campbell
 (Campbell Computational Genomics LAB @ USC)

+In this guide, we present a method for plotting the outputs of RFmix version 2.
+The process begins with a Pipeline.txt file and follows these steps:\

-Pipeline for RFmix 2 and Plotting with Tagore for All Chromosomes Prepare Input Dataset:
+Prepare Input Dataset:

 The target file must be in VCF format and phased (not gzipped) and should contain all chromosomes together, with one individual per VCF.